luebken/crossplane/docs/reference/install.md

-The Crossplane pod is the core of Crossplane and among other things adds the notion of XRDs, Compositions, Configurations and Providers and is responsible for these.
+The Crossplane pod is the core of Crossplane and among other things adds the notion of XRDs, Compositions, Configurations and Providers and is responsible for managing these.
 You can check the CRDs in your cluster with:

 ```console
 kubectl get crds | grep crossplane.io